Romance in the Lakes

 Enjoy a trip to the theatre

-Be it a dance production, a musical concert or a performance of Shakespeare, the Theatre on the Lake is the perfect place to spend a romantic evening.
+Be it a dance production, a musical concert or a performance of Shakespeare, the Theatre by the Lake is the perfect place to spend a romantic evening.
 Set just a short stroll from Derwentwater on the edge of Keswick, the theatre was named “the most beautifully located theatre in Britain” by The Independent.
-This February, you can see the timeless repertoire of the Bee Gees come alive in the dazzling production ‘Jive Talkin’ Perform the Bee Gees,’ watch a moving performance from saxophonist Jess Gillam, the BBC Young Musician of the Year, or experience an extraordinary collection of short films from The Banff Mountain Film Festival.
+This February, you can enjoy an evening in the company of gifted young singers, composers and instrumentalists at Keswick Young Musicians’ Concert, listen to a trio of local choirs perform the greatest love songs in ‘Luv Rocks’, or see the hilarious but deeply moving ‘Let me look at you’ – a play that combines solo theatre with stand up comedy.

 Indulge in some retail therapy